top of page

 There are four main ways to test for alcohol in your system: urine, blood, saliva, and hair.
 Alcohol will show up on these tests for only a certain amount of time after drinking.

-• Urine: Usually between 12 and 24 hours, but sometimes only eight hours, depending on how much you drank.
+• Urine: Alcohol will usually show up on a urine test for anywhere between 12 and 24 hours, but sometimes only eight hours, depending on how much you drank.

 • Blood: Up to 90 days.